-When it comes to physical vehicle audits one of the biggest challenges are scale and speed.
+When it comes to physical vehicle audits two of the biggest challenges are scale and speed.

 Audits need to be conducted and concluded quickly to be relevant but the bigger the scale the more challenging the process.